craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. Had to change the `processLoop` to not break on loop conditions of never - because otherwise some cbe are not setup for postcessers.
+Therefore also had to turn off `devExpectStringEnable` because many of those are expecting loop to quit on never conditions.
+However, the loop count is still important, so `devExpectStringEnable` might be switched on later .... but there is another problem - when the loop antecesser conditions change the loop will be recalculated and the loopCount may differ.
+Which leads to another issue - preserving the union state of inner loops so that subsequent calls to processLoop do less work or possibly no work at all, not to mention convergence and being accurate.
+Keeping in mind the aforementioned major change required, all tests are passing.

 0. Made a change to binder "labelAllFunctionCalls" because without it a conditional expression like `if (maybe()) ....` would not get labelled, and the "then" or "else" wouldn't match up properly.
 (Caused `_caxnc-whileLoop-0033` to fail assert).
 Small change with big implications.
 All tests passing.

 0. Embedded while loops.
 (Without break or continue).  new tests `_caxnc-whileLoop-003(0|1|2)`.
 All tests passing.